JX-Master/LunaSDK-Docs/docs/api/group___runtime_memory_utils_1ga01d4057e7a6026e025cbc30d10d60f89.md

 ## Parameters
 * *in* **dst**

-    An iterator pointing to the object to be destructed.
+    An iterator to the object to be destructed.